-A review of no spectators for Spring 2021 semester will be made in December 2020 to either continue sports with no fans in Spring 2021 or allow fans with social distancing and precautions, signage, and guidance for attendees to sporting events at EGSC
+A review of no spectators for Spring 2021 semester will be made in December 2020 to either continue sports with no fans in Spring 2021 or allow fans with social distancing and precautions, signage, and guidance for attendees to sporting events at EGSC.

+☐ Travel arrangements

-Travel arrangements Children days prior Game days prior to team departure, all players and traveling team personnel will have temperature checks.
+Game days prior to team departure, all players and traveling team personnel will have temperature checks.
 This will be recorded with a Pass/Fail in order not to violate HIPA laws.